top of page

 3. The directions

-4. Final notes (the most important part and pretty much the whole reason I'm doing this) with what my husband, Luke, and I liked and what we would change (for our own personal taste) if the recipe was made again
+4. Final notes with what my husband, Luke, and I liked and what we would change (for our own personal taste) if the recipe was made again

 5. Sometimes there's pictures